Chapter 2: Color Theory

 Exit full screenEnter Full screen

-Guerilla Render is based on the RGB model, like most render engines.
+Guerilla Render is based on the RGB color model, like most render engines.

 Kelvin Temperature Chart